Good Earth Farm | ![]() |

 One question that frequently comes is should you prune your tomato

-varieties only grow so much to begin with, and you don't want to cut down their
+Determinate varieties only grow so much to begin with, and you don't want to

-potential.
-If you are growing an indeterminate variety (one that keeps growing
+cut down their potential.
+If you are growing an indeterminate variety (one that

-have a system in place that is set up to maximize the benefits of pruning, and
+type of tomato, have a system in place that is set up to maximize the benefits

-are willing to keep up with maintaining that system on a regular basis.
+of pruning, and are willing to keep up with maintaining that system on a

 Tomato diseases and suggestions on how to deal with them.